 - i.
-In previous years, students were asked to draw a simple random sample of 200 locations on the Earth's surface,1 and obtain from the SRTM30_PLUS database the land elevation or ocean depth at each of these.
-This year, to save some time, both the drawing of the sample, and the 200 database lookups have already been done for you there is a .csv file with your name on it at the bottom of the 'Oceanography Data' webpage page.
-From these 'readings', calculate a point estimate of the percentage.2 Also calculate a (probabilistic) margin of error (ME): do this by calculating a standard error, and multiplying it by say 1.96 so that you can make a probabilistic statement.
+In previous years, students drew a simple random sample of 200 locations on the Earth's surface,1 and obtained from the SRTM30_PLUS database the land elevation or ocean depth at each of these.
+This year, to save some time2, both the drawing of the sample, and the 200 database lookups have already been done for you - there is a .csv file with your name on it at the bottom of the 'Oceanography Data' webpage.
+From these 'readings', calculate a point estimate of the percentage.3 Also calculate a (probabilistic) margin of error (ME): do this by calculating a standard error, and multiplying it by say 1.96 so that you can make a probabilistic statement.
 [Again, use a sensible no. of decimal places] - ii.
 Are you worried about the appropriateness of using 1.96 (and the Normal distribution) for the 95% confidence interval?
 Why/why not? - iii.
-If you are and even if you are not find an online calculator or table that produces an 'exact' confidence interval.
+If you are and even if you are not find an online calculator/table that yields an 'exact' confidence interval.
 Compare the 'exact' interval with the 'approximate' one above.

 - iv.
-Using what you were able to find online or from your textbooks, explain to a relative who is an engineer how exactly this 'exact' confidence interval is calculated.
+Using what you are able to find online or from your textbooks, explain to a relative who is an engineer how exactly this 'exact' confidence interval is calculated and how the principles behind it differ from those behind the usual one.
 [We will come back to this in a later class]. - v.
 The root mean squared error includes both sampling variation and nonsampling errors.
 Your margin of error is limited to the sampling variation, and is modulated by the choice of 'n.'
-It does not include non-sampling errors.3 Describe one possible source of non-sampling error in this particular context of ocean depths.
+It does not include non-sampling errors.4 Describe one possible source of non-sampling error in this particular context of ocean depths.